CPSC-1517/CPSC-1517.github.io/manuscript/webforms/asp-controls-intro.md

 * Explain, in general terms, the purpose and functionality of inheritance.
 * What is the syntax for indicating inheritance in C#?
 * List the names of methods, fields and properties that a web form inherits from System.Web.UI.Page.
-* Explain why it’s a bad idea to give a control on a form an (ID) that matches a method, field or property inherited from System.Web.UI.Page.
+* Explain why it's a bad idea to give a control on a form an (ID) that matches a method, field or property inherited from System.Web.UI.Page.

 Review the learning outcomes for this topic by answering the following questions.